Barbara Schwarz

-Barbara Schwarz is a German national, living in the United States, known as one of the largest single filers of Freedom of Information Act requests since the filing procedure became available in 1966.
+Barbara Schwarz is a German national, formerly residing in the United States, known as one of the largest single filers of Freedom of Information Act requests since the filing procedure became available in 1966.
 Since 1989, she has issued thousands of FOIA requests to, and has filed dozens of lawsuits with, numerous federal and state governmental departments and agencies, naming up to 3,087 defendants at a time.
 In addition to lawsuits filed against the National Security Agency (NSA), and the Central Intelligence Agency (CIA), Schwarz has filed suits against the Internal Revenue Service (IRS), and the United States Department of the Treasury.
 To date, she has not prevailed in any of these lawsuits.

-Schwarz, a former member of the Church of Scientology, undertook her campaign to find information on various people she believes are related to her, including past Church of Scientology official Mark Rathbun whom she identifies as her husband, Scientology founder L. Ron Hubbard whom she asserts was her father, and former United States president Dwight Eisenhower, whom she says was her grandfather.
+Schwarz, a former member of the Church of Scientology, undertook her campaign to find information on various people she believes are related to her, including past Church of Scientology official Mark Rathbun whom she identifies as her husband, Scientology founder L. Ron Hubbard who she asserts was her father, and former United States president Dwight D. Eisenhower, who she says was her grandfather.

 Biographical background and claims

 While a member of the Church of Scientology in Germany, she was subjected to an attempted involuntary deprogramming by former Scientologist Cyril Vosper in 1987.
 A German court later convicted Vosper of kidnapping and causing bodily harm during this incident.
-According to Schwarz, she moved to the United States from Germany in 1989.
-She now lives in Salt Lake City, Utah.
+According to Schwarz, she moved to the United States from Germany in 1989 and settled in Salt Lake City, Utah; she indicated on her blog that she repatriated to Germany in late 2025.
 In 2004, Schwarz posted her story, which the Salt Lake Tribune says "reads like a science fiction novel", to the Usenet newsgroup alt.religion.scientology.

 Her memories and subsequent requests are based on the stated belief that she is the daughter of Scientology founder L. Ron Hubbard, born in a submarine village under the Great Salt Lake in Utah, and was kidnapped from it and taken to Germany as part of a Nazi conspiracy.
 She also says that she believes that L. Ron Hubbard is the son of President Dwight Eisenhower and that the Federal government is concealing the whereabouts of former Church official Mark Rathbun, whom she says is her husband, and that he was falsely imprisoned for her own murder.
 When shown a recent photo of Rathbun provided by the Church of Scientology, she said that it was not the same man.